 Today is the day.
 This is your complete step by step guide to limewash a stacked stone fireplace.
 I promise it’s a very doable project.
 In fact, we did this in just three half days.
 I hope this encourages you to take an element in your home that you may not love and really give it new life.
 We are so thrilled with the results and encourage anyone thinking about this project to jump in.
 Without further ado, let’s learn how to limewash your stacked stone fireplace.

+The answer is yes.
+You can absolutely limewash stacked stone.
 It’s always fun to start with the reveal.
 We couldn’t be happier with the outcome.
 We still need to drill a hole for the Frame TV cable and stain the mantel.
 The mantel is hollow to allow for the TV box to sit inside.
 I love that I can switch up this artwork whenever I want.

 - Clean the stone.
 Before you jump into painting, feel the stone.
 Is it dusty?
 If so, wipe with a damp cloth.
 Because the fireplace is inside, it should be rather clean.
 Ours was dusty from when we refinished the wood floors.